MBTA driver arraigned on kidnapping, assault to rape charges after allegedly trapping woman on bus

 Ali Ennab, 45, of Revere, was arraigned Tuesday in Boston Municipal Court on charges of kidnapping, assault to rape, and indecent assault, according to Suffolk District Attorney Rachael Rollins.
 A not guilty plea was entered on his behalf.

-The alleged attack, which was captured on surveillance video, happened on board a bus from Orient Heights to Winthrop on the evening of April 24, 2021, Rollins said.
+The alleged attack, which was captured on surveillance video, happened on a bus from Orient Heights to Winthrop on the evening of Saturday, April 24, Rollins said.

-The victim, who does not speak English, missed her stop and used a translator to ask Ennab to return her to Orient Heights but he instead allegedly stopped the bus near a beach in Winthrop.
-Rollins says the victim then began to feel nervous because she was the only passenger onboard at the time.
+The victim, who does not speak English, told police she missed her stop and used a translator to ask Ennab to return her to Orient Heights but he instead stopped the bus near a beach in Winthrop.
+Rollins says the victim then began to feel nervous because she was the only passenger on board at the time.

 The victim reportedly told Ennab that she has a husband and doesn’t need a green card, then again asked him to open the doors because she wanted to get off the bus.